Gut Health

 So, how do you keep your child’s gut microbiome in healthy balance and allow the good bacteria to flourish?
 Call in some probiotic backup.

 Quality probiotic products contain living microorganisms just like the ones that occur naturally in our bodies.
-When added to your child’s diet via food, drinks, or supplements, they promote the growth of beneficial bacteria and maintain healthy balance in the gut.
+When added to your child’s diet via food, drinks, or supplements, they promote the growth of beneficial bacteria and help maintain healthy balance in the gut.

-Why Kids Need Probiotics
+Why Kids Need Probiotic Bacteria

 Everyone experiences proliferation of bad bacteria in our gut microbiomes, meaning we ALL could benefit from added probiotic TLC.
 But there are some additional reasons why children, in particular, reap fantastic rewards from the regular intake of quality probiotics.